alejeindrox/alejeindrox/game/warrior/level-2.md

 Over 2000 lines of chaos.
 The scroll wheel on your mouse starts to sweat.

-Suddenly, the application logs scream and crash.
+Suddenly, the Torch of Debugging screams and flickers out.
 You realize… someone put SQL queries directly inside route handlers.
 And even worse — one handler returns JSON, the next returns HTML, and one just crashes silently.